About the agency

 We work with authors across all genres, and have had notable successes in upmarket fiction including crime, book club and psychological suspense.
 We also handle children’s books, teen, young adult, New Adult and cross-over fiction, as well as exciting new non-fiction authors with a focus on narrative non-fiction, history, self-help, memoir and biography.

 The company was founded in 2012 by Madeleine Milburn, one of the top literary agents in the UK.
 Since graduating from the University of St Andrews with a degree in English Literature and Language in 2004, Madeleine has worked for the independent publishing company Trojan Books in Berlin and the oldest literary agency in the UK where she specialised in foreign rights.
 Prior to having her own Agency, Madeleine was the Head of Rights and a Literary Agent at the most commercial agency in the UK, handling the rights to three No.1 bestsellers.

 In 2011, Milburn (née Buston) was chosen as one of the book trade’s Rising Stars in The Bookseller’s first annual feature on the crop of people who will lead bookselling and publishing for decades to come, and in 2017 she was one of a small handful of agents to be included in The Bookseller’s list of the 100 most influential people in the book trade, alongside the likes of J. K. Rowling, Jamie Oliver and the CEOs of the major publishing houses.
 She has appeared in the list every year since.

-The agency, now in its eighth year and with five other full-time agents, a thriving international rights department and two in-house editors, has been described by The Bookseller as ‘a major force in publishing’.
+The agency, now in its ninth year and with five other full-time agents, a thriving international rights department and two in-house editors, has been described by The Bookseller as ‘a major force in publishing’.